biggproject/biggdocs/Modelling.md

 This function performs an exhaustive search within the _parameter_grid_ of the best parameters for a given model family and scoring function, identifying and returning, in fact, the best model instance.

+## :round_pushpin: test_stationarity_acf_pacf

+### Description:

+This function tests the stationarity and plot the autocorrelation and partial autocorrelation of the time series

+### Input arguments:
+* _data: : <code>timeSeries</code>. for which the stationarity as to be evaluated.
+* _Sample: <code>float</code>.
+Sample of the data that will be evaluated.
+* _Maxlag: <code>int</code>.
+Maximum lag which is included in test, default value of 12*(nobs/100)^{1/4} is used when None.

+### Return values:
+* _: <code>plot</code>. of the mean and variance of the sample with the p-value.
+* _: <code>plot</code>. of the autocorrelation and partial autocorrelation.

+### Details:

+This function will test the stationarity by running Augmented Dickey-Fuller test wiht 95% In statistics, the Dickey–Fuller test tests the null hypothesis that a unit root is present in an autoregressive model.
+    The alternative hypothesis is different depending on which version of the test is used, but is usually stationarity or trend-stationarity.
+    - plotting mean and variance of a sample from data
+    - plottig autocorrelation and partial autocorrelation

+    p-value > 0.05:
+Fail to reject the null hypothesis (H0), the data has a unit root and is non-stationary.
+    p-value <= 0.05:
+Reject the null hypothesis (H0), the data does not have a unit root and is stationary.

+Partial autocorrelation is a summary of the relationship between an observation in a time series with observations at prior time steps with the relationships of intervening observations removed.

+The partial autocorrelation at lag k is the correlation that results after removing the effect of any correlations due to the terms at shorter lags.

+The autocorrelation for an observation and an observation at a prior time step is comprised of both the direct correlation and indirect correlations.

+These indirect correlations are a linear function of the correlation of the observation, with observations at intervening time steps.